P-MOSS: Scheduling Main-Memory Indexes Over NUMA Servers Using Next Token Prediction: Introduction

-\item We perform an in-depth evaluation of \sys{} for a diverse range of indexes (primary: B$^+$-Tree, secondary: R-Tree), CPU vendors (Intel, AMD, ARM), NUMA hardware (1-4 NUMA Sockets, 2-8 NUMA Nodes), query workload, and report up to $6\times$ throughput improvement over traditional scheduling.
+\item We test \sys{} on a main-memory B$^+$-Tree over a range of CPUs (Intel, AMD, ARM, IBM), NUMA and Chiplet hardware (1-4 NUMA Sockets, 2-8 NUMA Nodes), query workload, and have up to $6\times$ throughput improvement over traditional scheduling. \end{itemize}